 So, many of us know that Google chuck out updates which can send your website up and down the listings depending on who you’ve listened to and what work you’ve done.

-We have a zoo filled with various algorithms4, Panda, Penguin, Pigeon, Hummingbird.
+We have a zoo filled with various algorithms, Panda, Penguin, Pigeon, Hummingbird, Mobilegeddon, RankBrain, Fred, Jeff, Bob, Tigar etc etc (Made a few up).
 All of these are major updates and there are other updates such as Flux, Exact Domain Match, Mobile Responsive, HTTP/HTTPs etc.. etc..

 SEO?
 Does it actually exist?